Preparing for Matriculation

 4. Criminal background check

-A background check is required for all University of Texas Health Science Center at San Antonio students.
+A background check is required for all UT Health San Antonio students.
 You'll receive information on how to complete this step later in the spring.

 We do not have student housing on campus, but we can help you identify rental options and neighborhoods near campus.
 Our students rent homes, townhomes or apartments from the many available options located in the Medical Center area of San Antonio.